shxnya/FUTURE_DS_02/README.md

 ---

 ## Files
-- `Marketing_Dashboard.pbix` → Power BI file containing all visuals and charts.
+- `task2.pbix` → Power BI file containing all visuals and charts.
-- `Dataset/` → Original dataset used for analysis.
+- `Advertising_Data.csv` → Original dataset used for analysis.
-- `Screenshots/` → Key charts and KPI cards for reference.
+- `dashboard2.JPEG` → Key charts and KPI cards for reference.
 - `Insights/` → Summary of observations and recommendations.

 ---